 Apostles on a Mission

 Once per month in our year of Apostles on a Mission, we will gather in the Chapel to hear a different community member speak.
-Each convocation will last about five minutes (two to three pages typed double spaced) and is addressed as a letter to St Ignatius.
+Each convocation will last about five minutes and is addressed as a letter to St Ignatius.
 Each of these convocations will reflect on two questions:

 What does it mean to be an apostle?